purenix-org/purenix/README.md

 ## Usage

-### Compiling with purenix
+### Compiling with Purenix

-The easiest way to use `purenix` is through Spago.
+The easiest way to use Purenix is through Spago.
-Simply set the backend to `purenix`, make sure it's available in the `PATH`, and build as normal.
+Simply set `backend = "purenix"`, make sure `purenix` available in the `PATH`, and build as normal.

 When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.
 It then traverses this directory structure, look for Purescript's intermediate `corefn.json` files, and produce the equivalent Nix code and write it to `default.nix`.